vaclavhanzl/prak/README.md

 You likely do not want the huge Anaconda but rather the more free and modular conda forge.
 To get it working, you still have multiple options from which [**mambaforge**](https://mamba.readthedocs.io/en/latest/installation.html) (faster conda) looks quite good.
 With this general guidance, it is now easy to google your way.

-Great part of pytorch instalation complexity stems from the CUDA GPU drivers instalation.
+Big part of pytorch instalation complexity stems from the CUDA GPU drivers instalation.
 If you do not plan training big neural networks or do not have a decent GPU, you may very well use pytorch just on the CPU. **Prak** only uses CPU for phone alignment and even acoustic model can be reasonably trained on just the CPU.